 WCVA has been working with members and a range of partners to develop proposals on developing more resilient communities.
 Within this, we’re particularly interested in what needs to happen to achieve more empowered communities.
-We have shared these proposals with Welsh Government in the form of a paper from the third sector.

 What did we do?